 Appearance is becoming a very big deal at this age.
 They actually care about the way the look, feel and smell and so does everyone else.

-IF YOU’RE IN THE MIDDLE OF PUBERTY HELL….YOU MIGHT LIKE:
+IF YOU’RE IN THE MIDDLE OF PUBERTY HELL….YOU HAVE TO READ THESE:

 Here’s a list of ideas that you could include in your tween (or teen) essentials locker kit for middle school: